cjlindata/RepData_PeerAssessment1/PA1_template.md

 ```

 Repeat section "What is mean total number of steps taken per day" procedure to generate histogram with mean and median information.
-We generated a histogram plot (Histogram B) to show the visualize distribution of the total number of steps taken per day of the data set
+I generated a histogram plot (Histogram B) to show the visualize distribution of the total number of steps taken per day of the data set

  * The mean and median values are displayed in the title.
     + Red line: The mean of the total number of steps taken per day
     + Blue line: The median of the total number of steps taken per day

-The visualize distribution of two historgrams Histogram A (ignore missing data), Historgram B ( imputing missing data) are almost identical.
+The visualize distribution of two historgrams Histogram A (ignore missing data), Historgram B (imputing missing data) are almost identical.

  * There are two impacts for imputing missing value.
     + The value of mean and median are the same for imputing missing dataset.